-While the focus is shifted from the definition and management of a completely enclosed "sixwall" boundary, it is expected in many instances this will remain a primary mechanism for controlling, alerting, and logging access to BES Cyber Systems.
-Taken together, these controls will effectively constitute the physical security plan to manage physical access to BES Cyber Systems.
+While the focus of this Reliability Standard has shifted away from the definition and management of a completely enclosed "six-wall" boundary, it is expected that in many instances a six-wall boundary will remain a primary mechanism for controlling, alerting, and logging access to BES Cyber Systems.
+Taken together, these controls outlined below will effectively constitute the physical security plan to manage physical access to BES Cyber Systems.